nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 # Quick Start
 1. Ensure you have Java 11 or above installed in your Computer.
-You may install it here [here](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html)
+You may install it [here](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html)
 2. Download the latest `wheretourgo.jar` from [here](update on final)